cato-droid/team-project_generative_agents/notes_test_outputs/notes.md

 -read from the meta.json (in reverie.py?), run that by the llm and then put it into currently
+-> done

+-renaming of llama2-test to backend-dev didn't really work?

+for presentation:

+larger model would be better, but we can't run it on the server

+how frontend/backend communication works/ what we did for the feature

+models we tried

+interesting errors

+10 Minutes structure (how the code works), 10 minutes own implementation

 Tasks for later?